 Sensory bins are one of my favorite toddler and preschooler activities!
 They really are so fun to put together and always seem to provide hours of play for children.
 Our latest sensory bin is car themed for all the car-loving children out there!

 Are you following our Sensory Box & Small World Inspiration Pinterest Board?

 My two year old is madly in love with car play!
 My purse and jacket pockets always contain a few Hot Wheels for wherever we may be, and Theo has even been known to go to sleep at night cuddling his toy monster truck!

 I decided to focus on Theo’s love of cars for our latest car themed sensory bin.
 And although I focused on Theo’s love of cars when putting it together, my five year old joined right in the sensory play too!
-(This post contains affiliate links to Amazon.
-Thank you so much for your support.)
+(This post contains affiliate links to Amazon.)

 Car Themed Sensory Bin